libp2p/docs/content/concepts/appendix/glossary.md

 Connections between peers are established via [transports](#transport), which can be thought of as "connection factories".
 For example, the TCP transport allows you to create connections that use TCP/IP as their underlying substrate.

+### DCUtR

+Direct Connection Upgrade through Relay (DCUtR) is a protocol for establishing direct connections between nodes via hole punching, without a [signaling server](#signaling-server).
+DCUtR synchronizes and opens connections to each peer's predicted external addresses.

 ### Dial

 The process of opening a libp2p connection to another peer is known as "dialing", and accepting connections is known as ["listening"](#listen).
 Together, an implementation of dialing and listening forms a [transport](#transport).